The Architecture of Agency Volume 5 The Ethics of Viability

 Libertarianism

 Natural-rights libertarianism is the nearest neighbor, and the surface intuition — non-aggression — is one Axio accepts.
 What it rejects is the foundation.
-Rights are not cosmic properties attached to persons by nature or by God; they are structural conditions required for agency to persist among agents.
+Rights here are justified protections for agency within a chosen reciprocal order, not cosmic properties attached to persons or consequences forced by whatever happens to persist.

 The difference is not decorative.
-Axio supplies precise definitions of coercion, harm, consent, and obligation — concepts libertarianism gestures toward but rarely formalizes — and that precision is what resolves the cases where libertarian reasoning collapses: trolleys, human shields, organ-harvest dilemmas, burning hospitals, and the other coercion topologies.
+Axio proposes explicit definitions of coercion, harm, consent, and obligation, then tests the baselines and safeguards on which libertarian accounts disagree.
+That precision clarifies trolleys, organ-harvest dilemmas, burning hospitals, and other coercion topologies — and exposes rather than conceals the unresolved human-shield conflict in Chapter 25.
 Axio is libertarian where libertarianism works, and post-libertarian where it breaks.

 Agency as the Primitive

-Agency is not one variable among many; it is the invariant.
-Ethics becomes the study of how autonomous agents can coexist without annihilating each other’s futures.
+Agency is not one variable among many inside this ethic; it is what the framework chooses to protect.
+Ethics becomes the study of how autonomous agents can coexist without treating one another’s futures as disposable.

 The Defector